1970–71 Detroit Red Wings season

 The 1970–71 Detroit Red Wings season was Gordie Howe's final season with the Red Wings.
 Ned Harkness was hired as coach in 1970 and was promoted to general manager midway through the season.
 His background was a successful college hockey coach.
 He tried to force his two-way style of play on a veteran Red Wings team resistant to change.
 Harkness also demanded short hair, no smoking, and put other rules in place regarding drinking and phone calls.
-The Red Wings finished in with a 22–45–11 record for 55 points for last place in the East Division, making things even worse was that they finished behind the two expansion clubs that season, the Buffalo Sabres and the Vancouver Canucks.
+The Red Wings finished in with a 22–45–11 record for 55 points for last place in the East Division and missing the playoffs for the first time since the 1968–69 season, making things even worse was that they finished behind the two expansion clubs that season, the Buffalo Sabres and the Vancouver Canucks.

 Offseason

 The Fort Worth Wings of the Central Hockey League, coached by former Red Wings' defenceman Doug Barkley, continued to be operated as Detroit's top farm team during the 1969–70 season.